kmgallahan/Style-as-Code/docs/index.md

 To help do this, this project provides 3 things:

-* A well thought out EditorConfig file
+* A practical EditorConfig file
-* A process for implementing codebase changes
+* Processes for implementing codebase changes
 * A collection of information about code style best practices

 The goals are: